euctrl-pru/website/references/acronym/gat.md

 ---
 # {{ page.title }}

-Encompasses all flights conducted in accordance with the rules and procedures of ICAO.
+GAT encompasses all flights conducted in accordance with the rules and procedures of ICAO.